drewww/prism/_sources/making-a-roguelike/part4.rst.txt

     return Attacker

-Giving Kobold the Attack Component
+Giving kobold the attack component
 ----------------------------------

 Go ahead and navigate to ``modules/MyGame/actors/kobold.lua`` and add the attack component: